Milagros Loreto, left, and Jody Early / Sarah Verlinde photo

-We celebrated Jody and Milagros at a reception May 30 at the Hollywood Schoolhouse in Woodinville.
-Each also received a $2,000 stipend in recognition of their outstanding contributions.
+The UW Bothell Office of Research celebrated Early and Loreto at a reception May 30 at the Hollywood Schoolhouse in Woodinville.
+Each received a $2,000 stipend in recognition of her contributions.